AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 You can install Adobe's HIPAA-Ready Services extension (`magento/hipaa-ee`) on an Adobe Commerce cloud instance on version 2.4.6 or later.
 The extension is delivered as a composer metapackage from the [repo.magento.com](https://repo.magento.com) repository.

+>[!BEGINSHADEBOX]

+**Prerequisite**

-1. You must have access to [repos.magento.com](https://repo.magento.com).
+You must have access to [repo.magento.com](https://repo.magento.com) to install the extension.
 For key generation and obtaining the necessary rights, see [Get your authentication keys](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/authentication-keys.html).

+>[!ENDSHADEBOX]

 1. On your local workstation, change to the project directory for your Adobe Commerce on cloud infrastructure project.